denialromeo/danielmoore.us/about.md

 * "[Story Structure 101](https://channel101.fandom.com/wiki/Story_Structure_101:_Super_Basic_Shit)" by Dan Harmon (Narrative-writing for humans.)
 * "[The Taiwan Strait Joint Exercise](https://www.guancha.cn/ChenFeng3/2022_08_18_654142_s.shtml)" by Chen Feng (How the next big war will likely start.)
 * "[Teach Yourself Programming in Ten Years](http://www.norvig.com/21-days.html)" by Peter Norvig (No royal road to geometry.)
+* "[Welcome to Hell, Elon](https://www.theverge.com/2022/10/28/23428132/elon-musk-twitter-acquisition-problems-speech-moderation)" by Nilay Patel (A fool and his money are soon parted.)
 * "[Welcome to the Ruzzkiy Mir](https://yasha.substack.com/p/welcome-to-the-ruzzkiy-mir)" by Evgenia Korda (Understanding modern Russia.)
 * "[What if You Only Invested at Market Peaks?](https://awealthofcommonsense.com/2014/02/worlds-worst-market-timer/#main)" by Ben Carlson (Slow and steady.)
 * "[The ZIRPing of America](https://www.swissamerica.com/ZIRP.php)" by Craig Smith (Beginning of the end.)